-If you have been charged with a 1st Offense DUI in TN, it can be a frightening experience.
-Though you are facing the potential of stiff penalties and fees, there is a chance that you can have the charges reduced or dropped.
-In Tennessee, even a 1st DUI offense is a serious matter.
-While there are some penalties that cannot be avoided, the severity of additional penalties is determined on a case by case basis.
-It should be noted that even if it is your first offense, if you refused to submit to blood alcohol concentration (BAC) testing, you will face an automatic suspension of your driver’s license for at least one year (regardless of whether or not you were actually driving while under the influence).
-If you have been charged with a DUI, it is recommended that you immediately connect with a reputable Tennessee DUI attorney.
-It is our job to work for the best possible outcome in your case.
-Learn more about the potential repercussions of a 1st offense DUI in TN below.
+Being slapped with a first-time DUI charge in Tennessee can be a daunting experience.
+Despite the threat of severe penalties and fines, there’s still a chance to have your charges reduced or even dropped.
+In Tennessee, a first-time DUI offense is a grave matter.
+Though some penalties are unavoidable, the degree of additional penalties varies case by case.
+Notably, if it’s your first offense and you refused a blood alcohol concentration (BAC) test, you’re facing an automatic one-year suspension of your driver’s license, regardless of whether you were actually driving under the influence or not.
+In such circumstances, it’s crucial to immediately connect with a reputable Tennessee DUI attorney.
+Our mission is to work towards the best possible outcome for your case.
+Read on to learn more about the potential repercussions of a first-time DUI offense in Tennessee.

-Will My Drivers License Be Suspended?
+Will My Driver’s License Be Suspended?